Toudahl/KanbanBoard/README.md

 functionallity, i will add more features.

 // TODO: Create functionallity to add employees

 // TODO: Create functionality to select an employee

 // TODO: Move the "AddWindow" methods to MainViewModel, and use commands to access them.

 // TODO: Move the methods to the ManipulatePostItViewModel, and use commands to access them instead

 // TODO: Add other types of persistence.

 // TODO: Make a check on the file beeing loaded to detect what type of persistence was used, and
 // automatically select the correct class to deserialize.

+// TODO: Further clean up of the UI

 // TODO: Create settings functionallity
      //TODO: Auto load
      //TODO: Default persistence type